From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 Lack of clarity

 Think of generative AI as a star graduate with zero work experience.
-Your graduate is highly knowledgeable and has exceptional research skills, but they need very clear guidance before they can apply their skills in the real world.
+Your graduate is highly knowledgeable and has exceptional research skills, but they need very clear guidance before they can apply their skills in the real world to come up with a relevant response to the request.
 This is why vague prompts don’t work for AI.

 For example, let’s say you want ChatGPT to create a marketing post for social media based on the technical features of help desk software.
 If you fail to state the context, language, or tone requirements, it will give you a bland output like this: